Matthew Cusick, Joyce Kozloff, Barbara MacFarlane, Loren Munk, Nikki Rosato, Nike Schröeder, Susan Stockwell, Robert Walden

-Click here for more photos from the If You Lived Here, You’d Be Home exhibition.
+Click here for more images from If You Lived Here, You’d Be Home

 Children’s Museum of the Arts (CMA) is pleased to announce If You Lived Here, You’d Be Home on view in the Cynthia C. Wainwright Gallery.
 This exhibition takes cartography and mapping as its starting point and includes contemporary artists whose work references maps and mapping.
 Cartography, from two Greek terms chartis (map) and graphein (to write), is the study and art of making maps.
 The first explorers started creating maps to help them understand their own surroundings, as well as places beyond their conception.
 During a time when the world was thought to be flat, many of the first map-makers began embellishing maps with creatures we now know never existed – they were certain that dragons and mythical beings existed just beyond their worldview.